mantisbt-plugins/BBCodePlus/README.md

 ## Change Log

+### 2.1.19

+- Corrected issue with clipboard js script not being referenced properly on some mantis installs.

 ### 2.1.18

 - Added `nonce` random token and directives for included js scripts in order to hopefully address CSP restrictions.